2019-20 York University Biophysics Contest

 The York University Biophysics Contest is a competition for Ontario high school students to create a presentation on a topic in the field of biophysics.
-The contest aims to investigate a rapidly growing frontier of science, and to promote skills in the communication of science.
-The goal is to demonstrate the interdisciplinary threads that connect together the physical and life sciences, which can seem and feel like disparate areas of science in high school and even in university.
+The contest aims to encourage students to investigate a rapidly growing frontier of science, and to promote skills in the communication of science.
+It will reveal the interdisciplinary threads that connect together the physical and life sciences, which can seem and feel like disparate areas of science in high school and even in university.
 An advertisement can be downloaded

-The main goal of the contest is for you (and potentially a small group of classmates) to visually tell a "story" that relates a fundamental physical concept to a basic biological (or biomedical) topic.
+Your goal is to visually tell a "story" that relates a fundamental physical concept to a basic biological (or biomedical) topic.
 This will be done by virtue of creating a single-page "poster".

 Posters should creatively display information to viewers in an eye-catching-easy-to-digest manner.
 Posters should tell a “story” visually (i.e., via effective graphics), demonstrating a cohesive and logically structured narrative.
 While some text can play a vital role, it is (strongly) suggested that text not be the central feature of the poster, and thus be kept to a minimum (i.e, a few well-chosen words).

-A potential scheme for posters would include background information about the chosen physical concept, an introduction of the associated biological/biomedical idea or application, and details about how that gap is bridged.
+A potential scheme for posters would include background information about the chosen physical concept, an introduction to the associated biological/biomedical idea or application, and details about how that gap is bridged.

-BE CREATIVE in the layout of this information as clear story-telling, innovative visual display and content all will be key judging components.
+BE CREATIVE in the layout of this information, because clear story-telling, innovative visual display, and content all will be key judging components.

 Examples of possibilities (noting this is not a exhaustive/comprehensive list!):